SPANISH LANGUAGE CENTER

 - Credits: 4

-This course explores Latin American identity and interculturality through cinema, emphasising historical, socio-economic, and cultural dimensions.
-Students will analyse Latin American films from the 1970s to the present, reflecting on themes such as historical memory, the sociopolitical roles of cinema, and the evolution of emerging narrative forms.
+This course explores the diversity of Latin American identity through film, focusing on historical, socioeconomic and cultural aspects.
+Students will analyze Latin American films from the 1970s to the present, reflecting on themes such as historical memory, the social role of cinema, and new narratives.

 - Level: B2